 -Nursing 2270, Pathophysiology

-See http://nursing.utah.edu/programs/index.php if you are interested in the University of Utah's program.
-There are no specific admission requirements, so students interested in pursing this career path should design an appropriate set of pre-professional courses with the assistance of the gerontology faculty advisors, and get approval from the anthropology advisor.
+If you are interested in the Gerontology program at the University of Utah, there are no specific admission requirements.
+Students interested in pursuing this career path should design an appropriate set of pre-professional courses with the assistance of the gerontology faculty advisors, as well as get approval from the anthropology advisor.